hneemann/yagi/README.md

 }
 ```

-As you can see not only the type `ITEM` is renamed, but also the method names are modified in a propper way.
+As you can see not only the type `ITEM` is renamed, but also the name of the structs are modified in a propper way.
 But we can do something more complex:

 Imagine a map which has a KEY and a VALUE type.
 And we want to do some magic on the keys: